As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Such procedures keep workers away from the real job of attending to assets and increase frustration.
 Many companies still rely on pen and paper, which is also not the most reliable method of data-keeping.
 As a result, workers must transfer data from one format to another.
 This wastes time and increases the potential of introducing errors.

 The utility industry challenges also manifest in other ways.
-With digital transformation in place, sometimes companies end up drowning in too much data from too many assets.
+With digital transformation in place, sometimes companies end up drowning in too much data from too many assets, primarily due to data center demand.
 It isn’t easy to know which data to focus on and what they tell us.

 Centralized asset management systems and digitized information help make sense of the data gathered.
 Mobile devices are critical in accessing the correct data at the right time.
-This enables field service workers to make decisions efficiently and get broken assets back on the grid faster.
+This enables field service workers to make decisions efficiently and return broken assets to the grid faster.

 Software solutions are arising to help utility companies gather better-quality data.
 One example is FlexiBill, developed by the New Zealand company Flux Federation.
 This software enables energy retailers to handle increased data volumes to price cleaner energy forms effectively.

 It is essential to have consistent communication between the onsite worker and the dispatch or home office.
-Too often, each person is working with a different set of information leading to confusion and delays in asset management.
+Too often, each person works with a different set of information, leading to confusion and delays in asset management.

 Everyone is on the same page when workers use rugged mobile devices with the appropriate enterprise asset management (EAM) and enterprise resource planning (ERP) software.
 Workers can have real-time access to information.
 The bonus of having real-time data is delivering better customer service.
 Workers can update customers seamlessly about the status of repairs.